ERNEST GIMSON HAYRAKE TABLE

 £0.00

-Cotswold School iconic hayrack oak table, circa 1910.
+Cotswold School iconic hayrake oak table, circa 1910.
 Its distinctive feature is the arrangement of a lower stretcher between the legs as a double-ended Y-shape, based on traditional English craft wood working.
 These tables are mostly associated with work of Ernest Gimson, the Barnsley Brothers and Peter Waals.

 Ernest Gimson was born in Leicester, in 1864.
 He was articled to the Leicester architect, Isaac Barradale, and worked at his offices on Grey Friars between 1881 and 1885.
 Aged 19, he attended a lecture on 'Art and Socialism' at the Leicester Secular Society given by the leader of the Arts and Crafts revival in Victorian England, William Morris, and, greatly inspired, talked with him until two in the morning, after the lecture.